grain-lang/grain/stdlib/queue.md

 pop : Queue<a> -> Queue<a>
 ```

-Pops an element off the queue.
+Pops a value off the front of the queue.

 Parameters: